thingsdb/ThingsDocs/v0/content/data-types/wtype/_index.md

 It is sometimes useful to get things with their ID (`#`) but still be able to filter-out properties which are not required.

-One feature to return only specific properties from a thing, is to work with *wrapped* types.
+One feature to return only specific properties from a thing, is to work with *wrapped* Types.
-This feature is especially useful *(and fast)* if your source things are [Type](../type) instances.
+This feature is especially useful *(and fast)* if your source thing is [Type](../type) instance.

+{{% notice note %}}

+When ThingsDB wraps a normal thing with a Type, each property must be compared to the definition of that Type to determine if it comes in the end result.
+However, if the source is an intance of Type, ThingsDB only needs to do this once and can use an internal cache for every other transition from that Type to Type.

+{{% /notice %}}

 In the [example](#example) below we show a use case for wrapping a book type.
 The set-up requires some code but once the Types are defined, it is rather easy to use.